matn7/CS-Notes/src/main/java/deployment/GCP.md

 - Can belong to an Organization (i.e. be owned by it):
     - Inherits Org-level IAM policies.
 - Can be linked to projects:
-    - But does not own them - No impact on project IAM.
+    - Does not own them.
+    - No impact on project IAM.

 **Billing Account User**

 ```
-Role: Billing Account User
+* Role: Billing Account User.
-Purpose: Link projects to billing accounts.
+* Purpose: Link projects to billing accounts.
-Level: Organization or billing account.
+* Level: Organization or billing account.
 ```

 **Billing IAM Roles**